PieMC-Dev/doc.PieMC.org/README.md

-PocketMine-MP Documentation
+PieMC Documentation
 ===========================

-This repository contains the source files for http://doc.pmmp.io/.
+This repository contains the source files for http://PieMC-Dev.github.io/docs/.

 The documentation is built and hosted by https://readthedocs.org/.